-Standard Description Impact on the financial statements or other significant matters Financial Accounting Stan dards Board Standard Issued, but not yet Adopt ed ASU 2021-08 - Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers Issued October 2021 liabilities (i.e. deferred revenue) acquired in a business combination to be recognized and measured by the acquirer on the acquisition date in accordance with ASC 606, Revenue from Contracts with Customers, which results in the acquirer Effective January 1, 2023.
-The Company does not anticipate that the adoption of this standard will have a significant impact on its financial statements and related disclosures.
-The Company will continue to evaluate the impact this standard will have on its financial statements and related disclosures.
-ASU 2019-12 Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes Issued December 2019 accounting for income taxes.
-Effective January 1, 2022.
-The Company does not anticipate that the adoption of this standard will have a significant impact on its financial statements and related disclosures.
+Standard Description Impact on the financial statements or other significant matters Recently Adopted Accounting ng Standards ASU 2021-08 - Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers Issued October 2021 • Requires contract assets and contract liabilities (i.e. deferred revenue) acquired in a business combination to be recognized and measured by the acquirer on the acquisition date in accordance with ASC 606, Revenue from Contracts with Customers, which results in the acquirer recognizing contract assets and contract liabilities at the same amounts recorded by the acquiree.
+Adopted December 31, 2022.
+The adoption of the standard did not have an impact on the Company's financial statements and related disclosures.
+ASU 2019-12 Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes Issued December 2019 Clarifies and simplifies aspects of accounting for income taxes.
+Eliminates certain exceptions related to the approach for intraperiod tax allocation, the methodology for calculating income taxes in an interim period and the recognition of deferred tax liabilities for basis differences between book and tax.
+Adopted December 31, 2022.
+The adoption of the standard did not have a material impact on the Company's financial statements and related disclosures.